Greg O'Connor (politician): 2017 general election

-In government, 2017-2023
+In government, 2017–2023

 In his first term of Parliament, O'Connor was a member of the Justice (2017–2020), Social Services and Community (2017–2018) and Finance and Expenditure (2019–2020) select committees.
 In July 2020 O'Connor was criticised for complaining about the reduction in MPs' salaries that was made in solidarity with other pay cuts and job losses in the early days of the COVID-19 pandemic.

 During the 2020 New Zealand general election, O'Connor retained Ohāriu by a final margin of 11,961 votes.
 After the election he was appointed chairperson of the Transport and Infrastructure Committee (2020–2022) and as a member of the Finance and Expenditure Committee (2020–2022).
 With National MP Melissa Lee he is co-chair of the New Zealand/South and South East Asia Parliamentary Friendship Group.
 O'Connor's member's bill, the Child Protection (Child Sex Offender Government Agency Registration) (Overseas Travel Reporting) Amendment Bill which extends sex-offender travel reporting rules to overseas trips, passed its first reading on 3 August 2022.

 In early August 2022, he briefly held office as a temporary Assistant Speaker of the House of Representatives to cover absences.
 On 25 August 2022, he was elected Deputy Speaker of the House of Representatives, succeeding Adrian Rurawhe who was elected Speaker the day prior.

-In opposition, 2023-present
+In opposition, 2023–present

 During the 2023 New Zealand general election, O'Connor retained Ohāriu by a margin of 1,260 votes, beating National list MP Nicola Willis.
 O'Connor became Assistant Speaker, and spokesperson for courts and veterans in the Shadow Cabinet of Chris Hipkins.

+On 21 January 2026, O'Connor announced his intention to run as a list-only MP in the 2026 New Zealand general election after the Ohāriu electorate was disestablished, and after unsuccessfully campaigning for candidacy in Wellington North, with the intention of becoming Speaker of the House.
+The Labour party did not select him for their 2026 list.